antfu/contribute/README.md

 Config options are often under the `test` felid of `vitest.config.ts` or `vite.config.ts`.

-Vitest runs in watch mode by default, so you can modify the code and see the test result automatically, which is great for [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).
+Vitest runs in [watch mode by default](https://vitest.dev/guide/features.html#watch-mode), so you can modify the code and see the test result automatically, which is great for [Test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).
 To run the test only once, you can do `nr test --run`.

+For some projects, we might have multiple types of tests set up.
+For example `nr test:unit` for unit tests, `nr test:e2e` for end-to-end tests. `nr test` commonly run them together, you can run them separately as needed.

+### `nr docs`

+If the project contains a documentation, you can run `nr docs` to start the documentation dev server.
+Use `nr docs:build` to build the docs for production.

 ### `nr`

-For more, you can run bare `nr`, it will prompt a list of all available scripts.
+For more, you can run bare `nr`, which will prompt a list of all available scripts.

 ## 🙌 Sending Pull Request